This post was updated on March 30th, 2023

 2. Regulate Insulin with Supplements

 Metformin is the most widely used pharmaceutical for improving insulin regulation in women with PCOS.
 But experts now warn against its use for this purpose.
-As I explain in my article on Metformin for PCOS, this drug doesn’t help much with weight loss either.
+As I explain in my article on Metformin for PCOS, this drug doesn’t help you lose weight either.

 Fortunately, other natural medicines may be better.

 Inositol is one of the best supplements for PCOS.
 This class of vitamin-like compounds has insulin-regulating effects.
-But like metformin, the impact on weight loss is small.
+But like metformin, the impact on PCOS related weight loss is small.

 3. Regulate Insulin with Lifestyle